 The cast of The Me Nobody Knows includes Rosa Campos (Atlanta, GA), Rayquila Durham (Atlanta, GA), Sam Faulkner (Charlotte, NC), Samantha Gorjanc (San Jose, CA), Brett Gray (Philadelphia, PA), Rico LeBron (Tallahassee, FL), Noah Ricketts (Louisville, KY), Jordan Samuels (New York, NY), Anneliza Canning Skinner (Marietta, GA) and Brinnie Wallace (Los Angeles, CA).

+"I performed in The Me as a college student and that experience helped pave the way for my love of performing," added Diggs.
+"Choreography has always been a passion of mine.
+To create movement on this scale, and for a project I was so moved by as a young artist, is an opportunity that I could not pass up.
+I am truly grateful."
 The Me Nobody Knows is based on the book conceptualized by Herb Schapiro, edited by Stephen M. Joseph, and adapted for the stage by Robert H. Livingston and Herb Schapiro.
 With music by Gary William Friedman, lyrics by Will Holt and arrangements by Gary William Friedman, The Me Nobody Knows debuted Off-Broadway in 1970 and won the Obie Award and Drama Desk Award for Best Musical.

 In December 1970, the musical transferred to Broadway's Helen Hayes Theatre.
 After ending its Broadway run, The Me Nobody Knows was performed throughout the world in cities such as Paris, London, Tel Aviv, Hamburg and Johannesburg.
 The cast of the German-language version, Ich Bin Ich, included a young Donna Summer.
 In 1980, the musical was produced for the television network Showtime and was recorded at the CBS television studio now known as The Ed Sullivan Theatre.